hackthenorth/hackthenorth2018-workshops/README.md

 <img src="https://batlgrounds.com/wp-content/uploads/2015/09/HNT-logo.png" width="148">

 # Hack the North 2018 Workshop Summary Sheets
 Outlines and summary sheets for workshops run at Hack the North 2018.
+Slides will also be posted here after the event.

 - [**Team Building**](/TeamBuilding.md)
 - [**Hacking the Ideation Process**](/Ideation.md)